 You’ve been hearing it for years, but now it’s official: Summer is coming!
 The temperatures are rising, and the days are longer, and this means you might as well start your preparations.
 First, make sure your lawn has a good start.
 This includes a deep-root fertilizer application to let the soil get a head start on the growing season.

 Then, make sure you keep up with your watering and feeding schedule.
 And if you find yourself with a dry patch or two, make sure your soil is evenly moist, and you’re using a good, stable fertilizer.
+Also, dry grass could be a potential fire hazard.
 The grass is always greener on the other side and looks great in the Olympics but did you know you can actually turn your backyard or what have you into a very green oasis?
 Well, the way to do that is by mulching your yard and making sure it is ready for easy take care of the lawn.
+In this case, if you are unsure about how to go about it, you can contact rad mulching and fire reduction services or similar firms that can provide mulching and fire reduction assistance for your lawn.

 It’s May, and the lawn needs to be cared for.
 You need to do it.
 You know you need to do it, so why are you procrastinating?
 There’s a reason you’re failing to get it done right, so how do you get out of the rut?
 By following the simple steps below.